dotnet/docs-aspire/docs/community-toolkit/hosting-bun.md

 ### Ensuring packages are installed

-To ensure that the Bun application has all the dependencies installed as defined in the lockfile, you can use the <xref:Aspire.Hosting.BunAppExtensions.WithBunPackageInstaller> method to ensure that package installation is run before the application is started.
+To ensure that the Bun application has all the dependencies installed as defined in the lockfile, you can use the `Aspire.Hosting.BunAppExtensions.WithBunPackageInstaller` method to ensure that package installation is run before the application is started.

 ```csharp
 var api = builder.AddBunApp("api")